Edda Heiðrún Backman: Later career

 Backman retired from the theatre in 2006.
 In 2007 she opened the flower shop Súkkulaði og rósir (Eng: Chocolates and roses) where she wanted to sell the finest chocolates and the most beautiful roses.

 In 2008 Backman found a new career when she started to paint with her mouth.
 She painted oil- and water paintings of birds and the people she cared about.
 In the fall of 2009 she was accepted into The Association of Mouth and Foot Painters.
 In her career as an artist she threw numerous art shows both in Reykjavík and all over Iceland as well as having her paintings on display overseas.

 Backman became a vivid spokesperson for the rights of disabled people.
 She raised about 200 million Icelandic Kronas for rebuilding and updating facilities for people who were training to get back mobility after sickness or accidents.

 She was also a vivid speaker for protecting the environment and especially the Icelandic nature.
 She founded the organization Rödd náttúrunnar (Eng: Nature's Voice).
 Her dream was to create a national park in the Icelandic mid-highlands.

 Personal life

-Backman has two children Arnmundur Ernst, an actor and Unnur Birna, a high school student at the time of her mother's passing.
+Backman has two children Arnmundur Ernst, an actor and Unnur Birna, a high school student at the time of her mother's death.